top of page

 8. Neuroqueer Heresies: Dr. Nick Walker collects writings on neurodiversity, autism, and neuroqueer experiences.
 It challenges the conventional perceptions of neurodiversity and queerness through essays, poetry, and art.

-Neurodiversity-Affirming Therapy and Coaching
+New Autism Assessments and Neurodiversity-Affirming Therapy and Coaching

 Book a Free Consultation With Blue Sky Learning